The grant application period for the 2015 round of the Recording Program is closed. Applicants will be notified of funding decisions by June 2015.

 The Fund favors first recordings.
 However, reissues of significant recordings are eligible only if the music is not available from any other sources, such as ArkivMusic, Amazon, or other internet services at the time of application.
 Grants will not be made solely for the pressing or reprinting of additional CDs by the same label.
 In general, the Copland Fund does not support the reissuance of projects initially supported by the Fund.

 The Fund is interested primarily in supporting recordings of works by living American composers and those who are recently deceased.
-Regarding works by deceased composers, the Fund will give preference to works of composers who died in 1980 or later, but will consider funding extraordinary projects involving the music of American composers who died earlier.
-New for 2014: The Fund favors works that were composed more recently.
+The Fund favors works that were composed more recently.
+For other projects, please contact the Grants Manager.

 Recordings that will be distributed primarily or solely digitally, whether by download or streaming, are eligible.
 For all projects distributed digitally, grantees will be required to post liner notes and credits on an appropriate page of their web sites and to provide a permanent copy of the funded recording for the Fund’s archive.